argonne-lcf/user-guides/docs/theta/data-science-workflows/tensorflow.md

 ```

 **TensorFlow & Horovod timeline**
-Tensorflow has its built in functionality, timeline tracing,  for profiling the code and understand which kernels are taking majority of the runtime.
+TensorFlow has its built in functionality, timeline tracing,  for profiling the code and understand which kernels are taking majority of the runtime.
 This could be done as follows:

 **Instrument training code to generate "timelines"**